harishbn/course-pricing/README.md

 Example:
 * Course: "Advanced Spring Boot"
-* Base Price:
+* Price Definition:
     * INR
         * Base Price: 2000
         * Other Fee: 100
-        * Total Price would be: INR 2100
+        * Net Price would be: INR 2100
     * USD
         * Base Price: 40
         * Conversion Fee: 2
         * Other Fee: 1
-        * Total price would be: USD 43
+        * Net price would be: USD 43

 ## Running the App